snowkit/flow/src/flow/cmd/config/usage.md

   There are quite a few system level values that are required to be set, which `flow setup` will process and handle for you (like the flow config build.android.[sdk, ant] paths).

-  Important ; The value you are trying to set must be a value, not a leaf node of the config itself.
+  Important ; The value you are trying to set must be a value node, not a leaf node of the config.
-    In other words, flow config build { some:json, value:here } is invalid.
+    In other words, `flow config build { some:json, value:here }` is invalid.

 examples

-    `flow config build --list`
+    `flow config build.web --list`
-      print the list of options in the build leaf
+      print the list of options in the `build.web` leaf

     `flow config --list`
       print the entire flow config as it would be used